vusion/css-sprite-loader/README.md

 #### retina@2x, retina@3x, retina@4x, ...

-Whether use retina images in some resolution.
+Whether to use retina images in some resolution.
 For example, if you have a directory:

 ```
 images/